The National Palace Museum: A Must-Visit Destination in Taipei (故宮博物院)

 Tiny holes were drilled into the surface to create a realistic pore-like texture and to help the material absorb dye.
 The top layer was then dyed a brownish-red color to mimic the appearance of pork skin marinated in soy sauce.

-This one is my son’s favorite piece at the museum.
-He liked it so much that he picked out a fridge magnet of the meat-shaped stone replica from the gift shop.
+The meat-shaped stone is one of my son’s favorite pieces in the museum.
+He liked it so much that he chose a fridge magnet of it from the gift shop.

 Mao Gong Ding (毛公鼎):

-This piece is an ancestral ritual vessel from over 2,800 years ago.
-Inside the bowl, there are 500 characters cast into the inner wall, making it the bronze vessel with the longest inscription from the Shang and Zhou dynasties.
+This bronze vessel was used for ancestral rituals more than 2,800 years ago.
+Inside the bowl, there are 500 characters cast along the inner wall, making it the bronze piece with the longest inscription from the Shang and Zhou dynasties.

-The inscription tells how the Zhou king, soon after taking the throne, wanted to strengthen his rule.
-He asked his uncle, the Duke of Mao, to help manage all government affairs, and to do so with diligence and fairness.
-He also assigned members of the Mao family to serve as royal guards.
+The inscription tells a story from when a Zhou king had just taken the throne.
+He asked his uncle, the Duke of Mao, to help manage government affairs with honesty and diligence.
+Members of the Mao family were also appointed to serve as royal guards.

-To commemorate this honor and pass it down to future generations, the Duke had this bronze vessel made.
+To mark this honor and pass it down to his descendants, the Duke of Mao had this bronze vessel made.

 Beyond the museum’s three most famous pieces, there are many other treasures to discover.